Ensono/stacks-dotnet/docs/quickstart/web_api_cqrs/configure_project_netcore.md

 ## Configuring the project

 All security sensitive information is passed as a secret in our configuration.
-We have a library called [Ensono.Stacks.Configuration](https://github.com/Ensono/stacks-dotnet-packages-configuration) that reads secrets from the environment before the application starts and makes the needed substitutions in the configuration files.

 ### Configuring Cosmos DB